mauricio/mauricio.github.com/_posts/2021-12-30-rate-limiting-in-go.md

 ```

 The goal here is to use the sorted set with the current timestamp for the request as the sorting key so we can quickly
-ask for all requests under a specific timestamp to be deleted, cleaning up requests that were already expired.
+ask for all requests under a specific time range to be deleted, cleaning up requests that were already expired.
 As we're
 using an UUID as the value the odds we'll have these requests conflict with each other on the sorted set are very low and
-having a conflict here and there wouldn't be too much trouble, even with millions of requests being served.
+having a conflict every once in a while wouldn't be too much trouble, even with millions of requests being served.

 ## Write heavy solutions